-Check our quota calendar for important dates.
+Quotas are managed according to a schedule.
+Check our quota calendar for timeframes.

 Check our Australian red meat export statistics for end-of-month reports and meat export figures.